 Eigenvalues and eigenvectors are only for square matrices.

 Eigenvectors are by definition nonzero.
 Eigenvalues may be equal to zero.

-We cannot consider the zero vector to be an eigenvector: since for every scalar the associated eigenvalue would be undefined.
+We do not consider the zero vector to be an eigenvector: since for every scalar the associated eigenvalue would be undefined.

 To say that means that and are collinear with the origin.
 So, an eigenvector of is a nonzero vector such that and lie on the same line through the origin.
 In this case, is a scalar multiple of the eigenvalue is the scaling factor.